Guide: Do You Need Low-Latency Streaming?July 11, 2018

 - HTTP-based adaptive streaming protocols (Adobe’s HTTP Dynamic Streaming, or HDS; Apple’s HTTP Live Streaming, or HLS; Microsoft’s Smooth Streaming; Dynamic Adaptive Streaming over HTTP, or MPEG-DASH).

-- The Wowza Streaming Cloud service with Ultra Low Latency, or emerging technologies such as WebRTC, Secure Reliable Transport (SRT) and WebSockets.
+- Technologies such as WebRTC, Secure Reliable Transport (SRT) and WebSockets.

 How Do I Fix My Latency?